White House COVID chief confirms Biden has BA.5 subvariant, says he's "feeling much, much better"

 "Thank goodness, our vaccines and therapeutics work well against it, which is why I think the president's doing well," Jha said in an interview with "Face the Nation."
 "I checked in with his team late last night.
 He was feeling well.
 He had a good day yesterday.
 He's got a viral syndrome, an upper respiratory infection, that is, and he's doing just fine."

-While Jha said he has not received updates yet as of Sunday morning, Mr. Biden was "feeling much, much better" through Saturday night.
+Jha said Mr. Biden was "feeling much, much better" on Saturday night.

 The White House announced last Thursday that Mr. Biden, who is 79, tested positive for COVID-19 after managing to avoid getting infected for more than two years since the start of the pandemic.
 Dr. Kevin O'Connor, the president's physician, said Mr. Biden began taking Paxlovid, an antiviral treatment, on Thursday and was taking Tylenol.

-O'Connor said in a letter Saturday that the president was experiencing a sore throat, runny nose, loose cough and body aches, though his pulse, blood pressure, respiratory rate and temperature were normal.
+O'Connor said in a letter Sunday that the president's symptoms "continue to improve significantly."
+The doctor wrote that Mr. Biden still had a sore throat, likely a sign that his body was clearing the virus.
+His pulse, blood pressure, respiratory rate and temperature were normal, and he is "responding to therapy as expected," O'Connor wrote.

 Mr. Biden, who is vaccinated and has received two booster shots, has been isolating at the White House.